calvogenerico/nochoices/README.md

   - `from_output`
   - `branch`

-- Methods that are not part of traits, but expect that the paramers implement traits that not applicable to ts:
+- Methods that are not part of traits, but that expect parameters or generic types binded to traits that do not match easily with ts:
   - `unwrap_or_default`
   - `get_or_insert_default`
   - `copied`